COVID-19 pandemic in Malaysia

-Since January 2020, the medical response and preparedness for the outbreak in Malaysia are overseen by the Director-General of Health Noor Hisham Abdullah under the Health Ministry of four successive governments led by the Mahathir, Muhyiddin, Ismail Sabri and Anwar Ibrahim cabinets.
+Since January 2020, the medical response and preparedness for the outbreak in Malaysia were overseen by the Director-General of Health Noor Hisham Abdullah under the Health Ministry of four successive governments led by the Mahathir, Muhyiddin, Ismail Sabri, and Anwar Ibrahim cabinets.
 The first cases in Malaysia were confirmed among travellers from China in Johor via Singapore on 25 January 2020, and continued to be limited to a few imported cases until March 2020, when several local clusters emerged.
-The most notable was a Tablighi Jamaat religious gathering in Sri Petaling, Kuala Lumpur that sparked a massive spike in local cases and imported cases to neighbouring countries.
+The most notable was a Tablighi Jamaat religious gathering in Sri Petaling, Kuala Lumpur, that sparked a massive spike in local cases and imported cases to neighbouring countries.
 By the end of March, the total number of cases had risen from below 30 to over 2,000 active cases across every state and federal territory in the country.

-In response to the surge of cases in March 2020, the Malaysian government led by Prime Minister Muhyiddin Yassin imposed a nationwide lockdown known as the Movement Control Order (MCO), which came into effect on 18 March 2020.
-The MCO, which was supposed to be ended on 31 March 2020, was extended to early May 2020.
+In response to the surge of cases in March 2020, the Malaysian government, led by Prime Minister Muhyiddin Yassin, imposed a nationwide lockdown known as the Movement Control Order (MCO), which came into effect on 18 March 2020.
+The MCO, which was supposed to end on 31 March 2020, was extended to early May 2020.
 By early May, the MCO had led to a gradual decline in daily infections.
-The government progressively relaxed lockdown restrictions in a staggered phase; beginning with the "Conditional Movement Control Order" (CMCO) on 4 May 2020, which allows most business sectors to be reopened under strict standard operating procedures (SOPs), followed by the "Recovery Movement Control Order" (RMCO) on 10 June 2020.
-The government had planned to end the RMCO on 31 August 2020 but due to the continuous detection of imported cases, measures were extended until the end of the year, with several sectors remaining closed and strict travel restrictions from several countries remaining in place.
+The government progressively relaxed lockdown restrictions in a staggered phase, beginning with the "Conditional Movement Control Order" (CMCO) on 4 May 2020, which allowed most business sectors to be reopened under strict standard operating procedures (SOPs), followed by the "Recovery Movement Control Order" (RMCO) on 10 June 2020.
+The government planned to end the RMCO on 31 August 2020, but due to the continuous detection of imported cases, measures were extended until the end of the year, with several sectors remaining closed and strict travel restrictions from several countries remaining in place.

 The third wave of COVID-19 infections in the country occurred as a result of the Sabah state election in September 2020 and several outbreaks at Top Glove facilities in late 2020.
-The Malaysian government responded by restoring CMCO restrictions in most states since November 2020 to counter the outbreak.
-By mid-January 2021, the pressure of COVID-19 on the country's healthcare system led to the reintroduction of MCO restrictions across various Malaysian states and federal territories, which was extended to March 4, 2021.
-A nationwide state of emergency was also declared on 12 January 2021 by the Yang di-Pertuan Agong, suspending Parliament and State Legislative assemblies and granting the Muhyiddin government emergency powers until 1 August 2021.
+The Malaysian government responded by restoring CMCO restrictions in most states from November 2020 to counter the outbreak.
+By mid-January 2021, the pressure of COVID-19 on the country's healthcare system led to the reintroduction of MCO restrictions across various Malaysian states and federal territories, which were extended to March 4, 2021.
+A nationwide state of emergency was also declared on 12 January 2021 by the Yang di-Pertuan Agong, suspending Parliament and state legislative assemblies and granting the Muhyiddin government emergency powers until 1 August 2021.